The following article is written by Anastasiia Mishustina, OCHIS´s communications manager, copywriter and freelance illustrator.

 Some of the materials turned out to be unsuitable for creating frames, some were kind of okay, but one insoluble problem remained: all these resources could be used for cooking instead of being "wasted" on glasses.
 The ideal material had to be a by-product, something unusable — and then glasses would give a new life to otherwise useless waste.
 Creatively, this was tough.
 Max still couldn't put the puzzle pieces together, although it seemed that the answer should be absolutely obvious.
 After a couple of weeks of fruitless reflections, when it seemed that the solution would never come, an incredible thing happened: Max's girlfriend at the time came to his workshop and suggested trying coffee grounds.

 It was an incredible feeling of joy, inspiration and motivation at the same time!
 All the stars finally aligned: yes, the glasses definitely had to be made from used coffee.
-It's a free natural by-product that smells good, looks great in black color and has thousands of fans all over.
+It's a free natural by-product that smells good and looks great in black color.

 Feeling elated, Max began the endless pressings and improvements.
 It took him 300 test plates to make a base sturdy enough for cutting out the frames, and even then, the first samples of glasses crumbled in his hands.
 But persistence and a sense of purpose pushed him forward, and six months later, the first prototype of the future Ochis was created.